MFarabi619/MFarabi619/README.md

 - 🌱 I’m currently learning Front End Web-Development🕸️
 - 👀 While I’m interested in Full-stack web apps, I also have experience with lower level languages such as C/C++, and Java🍵
-- 💻 I'm also a passionate Vim enthusiasist🥳
+- 💻 I'm also a passionate Vim enthusiast🥳

 If you liked the format of this README, feel free to copy it and [leave a star! :)](https://github.com/MFarabi619/MFarabi619)